soheilpalermo/deep-learning-challenge/README.md

 -
 ### Model Performance:
 - In the baseline model, the training was run for 100 epochs, achieving an accuracy of around 72%–73% on the test data.
-- Optimized Model Attempts:
+- Optimised Model Attempts:
 1- Increased the number of neurons in the hidden layers.
 2- Added a third hidden layer.
 3- Experimented with different activation functions (e.g., tanh) and altered the learning rate.

 ### Best Accuracy Achieved: ~75%.
 #### Steps Taken to Increase Performance:
-- Dropped or recategorized more columns/rare categories (e.g., merging low-frequency APPLICATION_TYPE or CLASSIFICATION values into “Other”).
+- Dropped or recategorised more columns/rare categories (e.g., merging low-frequency APPLICATION_TYPE or CLASSIFICATION values into “Other”).
 - Adjusted hyperparameters (learning rate, number of epochs, number of neurons, etc.).
 - Changed activation functions from relu to tanh in some layers.
 - Increased or decreased the number of epochs to find a sweet spot without overfitting.